C0m3b4ck/Vulntest-AI-Agent/README.md

 - **Target Extraction:**
   - First attempts to extract an IPv4 address from prompt.
   - If none found, extracts domain names and resolves the first via DNS to an IP address.
+  - User can also select to proceed even if target is not found in prompt

-- **Command Execution:** The chosen command from the matched `.conf` file is customized with the extracted target and presented to the user for confirmation.
+- **Command Execution:** The chosen commands from the matched `.conf` file are customized with the extracted target and presented to the user for confirmation.
 - **User Confirmation:** Only executes on explicit user approval (if user inputs "yes").
 - **Redirects:** If the prompt was previously incorrectly matched, a `redirects.conf` file can override the conf selection.
 That allows for "training" the model or rather manually correcting its mistakes.